ChistyakovArtem/notes-2022/QA/week1.md

 # Interpretation of the Interest rate

-- **Equilibrium rate of return** - Minimum rate of return an investor must receive in order to accept the investment.
+**Equilibrium rate of return** - Minimum rate of return an investor must receive in order to accept the investment.

-- **Discount rate** - Rate that must be applied to a cash flow to determine it's present value.
+**Discount rate** - Rate that must be applied to a cash flow to determine its present value.

-- **The opportunity cost** - Value that investor forgos (loses) by investing.
+**The opportunity cost** - Value that investor forgos (loses) by investing.

 # How the Interest rate is formed